shibarjun/Findaureus/README.md

 <img src = "https://github.com/shibarjun/FindAureus/blob/main/Images/Findaureus_Demo.gif" width="600" height="550" />
 </p>

-Users are kindly requested to utilize the application with their own dataset and provide any error messages or feedback they encounter during its usage.
-Your valuable input will greatly assist us in improving the application's functionality and addressing any issues that may arise.
+We kindly request users to utilize the application with their own datasets, if available, and share any encountered error messages or feedback during usage.
+Your valuable input will greatly help us improve the functionality of the application and address any issues that may arise.
 Thank you for your cooperation and support!

 ## Acknowledgements